Pair a client to a self-hosted server

 Step 3: Talk to your server

-Section titled “Step 3: Talk to your server”With the server paired:
+Section titled “Step 3: Talk to your server”With the bearer paired, a client can:

-/ws(channel-3).
-Messages flow through the paired MCP transport; the chat history lives in your server’s session store (or wherever youragent.entrywrites it). - When an agent calls
+ws://<your-server>/ws(orwss://once you front it with TLS).
+Messages flow through the paired MCP transport; chat history lives in your server’s session store. - View generated UIs — when an agent calls

 Managing pairings